duffn/dumb-password-rules/README.rst

 `NBC (National Bank of Canada) <https://www.nbc.ca>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Password length must be 8 to 25 characters
+- Password must contain at least one lower letter (any position)
+- Password must contain at least one digit (any position)
-Password cannot contains spaces.
-Copy/paste is not allowed when trying to set a new password.
+- Password cannot contain spaces.
+- Copy/paste is not allowed when trying to set a new password

 |NationalBankOfCanada|